severinbratus/cv/index.md

 ## Currently

-Studying first-year at TU Delft for BSc in Computer Science and Engineering
+Second-year student at TU Delft for BSc in Computer Science and Engineering

-### Nationality
+### Citizenship

 Estonian